Going to AWS re:Invent 2024?

 Private Cloud Model

 A private cloud can be thought of as an environment that is fully owned and managed by a single tenant.
 This option is usually chosen to alleviate any data security concerns that might exist with the public cloud offering.
-Any strict governance requirements can also be more easily adhered to, and the private cloud can be more easily customized.
+Any strict cloud governance requirements can also be more easily adhered to, and the private cloud can be more easily customized.

 Full control of the hardware can lead to higher performance.
 A customer will typically run a private cloud within their own building (on-premises) or purchase rackspace in a data center in which to host their infrastructure.